This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Pour drippings from the pan into a saucepan.
-Over medium heat, whisk the flour into the pan drippings until smooth.
+• Pour drippings from the pan into a saucepan or 2 tablespoons butter.
+Over medium heat, whisk the flour into the pan until smooth and browned.

-• Bring to a simmer, whisking constantly until thick, about 5 minutes.
+• Gradually whisk in the broth, worcestershire sauce and parsley and bring to a simmer, whisking constantly until thick, about 4-5 minutes.

 • Just before serving, whisk in your sour cream.
 Season with salt and pepper to taste.
 Add meatballs and serve.